Clemapfel/mousetrap/docs/03_actions.md

 Where `app` is a pointer to our application.

-We see that we can specify an actions behavior using `set_function`.
-This method is structured a lot like connecting a signal handler.
+We see that we can specify an actions' behavior using `set_function`.
 All functions linked to actions are required to have the signature `(Action*, (Data_t)) -> void`.

-There are multiple way of triggering an action, for now, we recall that our `print_clicked` behavior should be tied to a button. `Button` speficially has a function for this: `set_action`, which attaches the action to a button.
-If the button is clicked, the action is triggered.
+There are multiple way of triggering an action, for now, we recall that our `print_clicked` behavior should be tied to a button.
+This is such a common scenario that `Button` has a function for this: `set_action`, which automatically connects the action to the button, if the button is clicked, the action is triggered.

 ```cpp
 auto button = Button();